nap2000/docs/quality_assurance.rst

 Auditing
 --------

-Use :ref:`auditing-servey-completion` to detect poor quality or fraudulent data entry.
+Use :ref:`auditing-survey-completion` to detect poor quality or fraudulent data entry.

 Hints
 -----